-An unannounced inspection took place on 25 October 2022, from 10.00am to 3.00pm.
-This was completed by a pharmacist inspector.
+An unannounced inspection took place on 17 January 2023 from 10.30am to 2.15pm.
+The inspection was completed by two pharmacist inspectors and focused on medicines management within the home.

-The inspection focused on medicines management within the home.
 The purpose of the inspection was to assess if the home was delivering safe, effective and compassionate care and if the home was well led with respect to medicines management.

-The areas for improvement identified at the last finance inspection will be carried forward and assessed at the next inspection.
+The areas for improvement identified at the last care inspection have been carried forward and will be followed up at the next care inspection.

 Review of medicines management found that robust arrangements were in place for the safe management of medicines.
 Medicine records and medicine related care plans were well maintained.
 There were effective auditing processes in place to ensure that staff were trained and competent to manage medicines and patients were administered their medicines as prescribed.
-No new areas were improvement were identified.
+No new areas for improvement were identified.

-Based on the inspection findings and discussions held, RQIA are satisfied that this service is providing safe and effective care in a caring and compassionate manner; and that the service is well led by the management team in relation to the management of medicines.
+Based on the inspection findings and discussions held, RQIA are satisfied that this service is providing safe and effective care in a caring and compassionate manner; and that the service is well led by the management team with respect to medicines management.